- Blogtober Came Early | Day 1/30

 You can’t mention technology without bringing up a Black Mirror episode.
 The British anthology science fiction Netflix hit brilliantly portrays the moral conflict of the dangers of modern or emerging technology.
 It examines our relationship with technology in a deeply unsettling manner, cautiously reminding us that we are getting closer to the World of Black Mirror.

-Modern technology has improved the way learning is conducted and processed, reduced mortality rates, cut down the amount of time we spend moving from one point to another, simplified the way humans and businesses speed up flow of information using modern tools, improved home entertainment, eased up money transfers, increased production at the workplace, provided space for and nurtured creative expression.
+Modern technology has improved the way learning is conducted and processed, reduced mortality rates, cut down the amount of time we spend moving from one point to another, simplified the way humans and businesses speed up the flow of information using modern tools, improved home entertainment, eased up money transfers, increased production at the workplace, provided space for and nurtured creative expression.

 We have experienced heavy reliance and emerging resistance towards this essential tool.
 The reasons in favour of technology are the exact reasons against it making it a double-edged sword.
-For example, while social media helps us to stay connected, it keeps us from having one-on-one interactions.
+For example, while social media helps us stay connected, it keeps us from having one-on-one interactions.
 Unsurprisingly now, people glorify isolation and alienation as long as they don’t get to deal with human interactions.

 The heavy reliance on modern technology as a form of escapism cannot be overstated.
-Humans are having less real-life experiences or less understanding of the world surrounding them due to Social Media Addiction.
+Humans have less real-life experiences or less understanding of the world surrounding them due to Social Media Addiction.
 The monopoly of telcos such as Safaricom has seen a nationwide network outage cripple business operations, recording losses in millions within minutes.

 Enhanced efficiency and productivity have been fronted as the only way to live.
-While I’m firmly grounded in productivity, I cannot ignore the messaging packaged by our capitalism friends over there.
+While I’m firmly grounded in productivity, I cannot ignore the messaging packaged by our capitalist friends over there.
 So at what point do the trappings of modernity become a pain point?
 When do humans misuse the power of this gift of the information age?

 The companies we entrust our livelihoods with are now big on data mining.
 The easy access to the information you willingly (or not) give out is sold to the highest bidder for commercial and sometimes even security purposes.
 Our own information has placed us at risk.

 I do not think we are approaching the distraction levels of Black Mirror.
-But such series once in while reminds us to take caution of how we navigate the systems that advance our innovations.
+But such a series once in a while reminds us to take caution of how we navigate the systems that advance our innovations.

 If used in moderation, it works for exactly what it is was intended for.
 If used the right way, it works.
-We just have to define the parameters and become critical of our relationship with the devices that run our lives.
+We have to define the parameters and become critical of our relationship with the devices that run our lives.